-You may have seen the cute skits on @dougthepug on pizza massages and other ways to massage your dog.
+You may have seen the cute dog skits on Instagram @dougthepug on pizza massages and other ways to massage your dog.
 I love them!
 However, they may not be the most effective way to massage your senior dog for optimum results.
 Although any senior dog massage and touch is appreciated by our senior dog friends there are certain techniques that may be more effective to garner the health and wellness benefits we all know that massage can bring.

 This is why we reached out to Donna Wills RVN, PgCert A Phys, MIRVAP(VP) Winner of Animal Star of the Year Awards 2021 – Animal therapist Category Member of the British Veterinary Nursing Association (BVNA) and the International Association of Animal Therapists (IAAT) and International Association for Veterinary Rehabilitation and Physical Therapy (IAVRPT) and Author of the Puppy Massage DVD and Puppy Massage Online Course.
 For some advice on massaging your best friend.
 With a little guidance, from experts like Wills, we can all do a basic massage that our senior dogs will appreciate.

 How Can Massage Help Our Senior Dogs?

 “For senior dogs who often suffer from conditions such as arthritis, massage can help to relieve some of the pain, loosen up their tight muscles, increase flexibility, increase blood flow, help lymphatic drainage, and promote endorphin release which is your body’s own natural pain relief and feel good factor” says, Wills.

 Massage can be a powerful tool to help you take charge of your dog’s health and well-being, whether your dog has a specific health condition or you are looking for a way to bond with your dog and make your dog more comfortable and happy.

 What Is a Simple Massage Technique For Our Senior Dogs?